tonypeng1/moomoo/README.md

 3. Each processed image is analyzed with `EasyOCR`
 4. If target Chinese terms are found, an SMS alert is sent and a macOS notification is displayed
 5. All activities are logged to `ocr_log.txt`
+6. Original screenshots and processed images, as well as the log file `ocr_log.txt`, are saved in the `screenshots` folder for reference and debugging

 ## Troubleshooting
 - Check `ocr_log.txt` for detailed information about each OCR attempt